dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 Bend the bottom edge 180 degrees by using a *16" Hemming Tool*.
 Next bend the trimmed side half way along the whole edge to minimize buckling and then to 180 degrees.

 #### Installation
 Slide the panel onto the roof with the drip edge sliding into the folds.
 Have one person hold the bottom using the *8 Foot Step Ladder* while another uses the *24' Extension Ladder* attached to the eave with the *Ladder Lock* and the *8' Straight Ladder* hanging over the ridge to climb to the top and screw the panel in using one of the panels manufactured holes.
-Screw the bottom in using the *Driver* and *1" Pancake Head Woodscrews* and work your way back up using the recommended fastener scheduling from your manufacturer.
+Screw the bottom in using the *Battery-Powered Impact Driver* and *1" Pancake Head Woodscrews* and work your way back up using the recommended fastener scheduling from your manufacturer.

 ### Repeating Panels
 For the remaining panels prep them by trimming and bending the bottom edge.
 Then slide the standing seam along the edge of the previous panel with the end sliding under the drip edge.
 Use the *Rubber Mallet* to snap the seam into place at the bottom and place the first screw in at the bottom to hold the panel in place.
 Next snap the rest of the panel into place as you work your way towards the ridge.
 Once it's snapped in place screw the panel in and move on to the next one.